IBM/WxPCATargetRuntimeClient/README.md

     * In **Select Workflow/Flow service** dropdown, choose **executeActionOnERT** flow service.
     * Click **Done** button and then click **Save** button.

+#### Get API URL
+25. Refer to [Get URL to Configure Target Runtime in WxPackageCompatibilityAnalyzer](https://github.com/IBM/WxPCATargetRuntimeClient/tree/main?tab=readme-ov-file#get-url-to-configure-target-runtime-in-wxpackagecompatibilityanalyzer) section below.

 ## Get URL to Configure Target Runtime in WxPackageCompatibilityAnalyzer
 1. Login to the webMethods.io Integration tenant.
 2. In the **Projects** tab, open the project created earlier using the steps above.
 3. Select the **APIs** tab.
 4. Click on the API to open it.
 5. In the **Basic Info** section of the API, click the **Copy** icon for **Public URL** corresponding to **API Endpoint**.
-An example copied URL will be "https://somewmiotenant.int-aws-de.webmethods.io/integration/restv2/development/flec1bd19aa493d26689ccc0/WxPCACloudRuntimeClient".
+Example: "https://somewmiotenant.int-aws-de.webmethods.io/integration/restv2/development/flec1bd19aa493d26689ccc0/WxPCACloudRuntimeClient".